Looking to consolidate a joint debt or alleviate your partner’s debt? Discover which providers allow joint balance transfers below.

 - Include details of secondary cardholders.
 If the issuer requires your partner to be a secondary cardholder in order to process the balance transfer from their account to your new credit card, make sure you fill out this section of the application with your partner.

 - Submit the application.
 You should get an initial response within a few minutes.
 If you get conditional approval, follow the steps outlined by the issuer to complete the application process and finalise the balance transfer.

 Once this process is successfully completed, you should receive your new credit card within 5-10 working days, although it could take up to 21 days in some cases.
-After you activate the new card, the issuer will finalise the balance transfer process.
+After you activate the new card, the issuer will process the balance transfer.

-How can I complete a balance transfer to a joint primary cardholder with my partner?
+How to complete a balance transfer to a joint primary cardholder with a partner

 With some credit cards, it is possible to transfer a balance from a joint account you currently share, or to transfer your partner’s credit card debt to a new joint credit card account.
 The important thing to remember is that not all credit cards or issuers allow you to have a joint credit card account, so you will need to make sure you have chosen a card that does offer this feature before going ahead.

 - To transfer a balance from an existing joint account